 Throughout the entire forty-minute run, there is also an admirable level of restraint.
 And by that I mean the show never leaps to make connections and score easy nostalgia points.
 There are references here and there, sure, but they have the discipline to be nothing more than a tasteful nod to the existing lore.
 You get the sense that this is just how things are, with no unnecessary fuss or fanfare made over it.
 The beauty of this is the level of immersion the audience experiences.
 The travel-weary mentality and battle-scarred cynicism from a galaxy that’s just experienced their version of World War II – it feels all too natural.

 As the episode draws to a close, the realisation dawns.
 This isn’t just the third act of the first episode.
 Far from it.
 This is the first act of a bigger picture positively overflowing with wild possibilities and storytelling potential.
 The real mission has just presented itself in the form of the viral Baby Yoda, and our hero/anti-hero needs to decide what must be done.
 It’s at that moment where regardless of you’re standing with the Star Wars universe, you’re sold on the long journey ahead.
 At the very least, you can count us as sold.
 Jon Favreau and Dave Filoni have once again proven why they have been chosen time after time to be the gatekeepers of expansive pop-culture universes, now holding something truly special in their hands.

 But just wait until you get a load of the second episode…

-Ready to watch 'The Mandalorian' for yourself?
-Hit the link here to claim your Disney+ 7-day trial FREE and report back to us.
+Ready to watch ‘The Mandalorian’ for yourself?
+Hit the link here to sign up and report back to us.